International

 Foreign Trade

-The United Arab Emirates is among the world’s most dynamic markets in terms of foreign trade, with trade accounting for 167% of the GDP according to the latest available data from World Bank.
+The United Arab Emirates is among the world’s most dynamic markets in terms of foreign trade, which accounts for 202% of the GDP according to the latest available data from World Bank.
 The country is one of the world's top 20 largest exporters and importers of commodities and the largest trading nation in the Middle East.
-Oil products are by far the largest item of exports (the country is the world’s 5th oil exporter), followed by gold, telephone sets, diamonds, and jewellery.
-Gold is also among the major imports, along with telephones, diamonds, motor cars, and jewellery (data Comtrade).
+According to the World Trade Outlook and Statistics report by the WTO, in 2023, the UAE ranked 14th globally in goods exports, accounting for 2.4% of global merchandise exports, and 16th in imports.
+Oil products are by far the largest item of exports (the country is the world’s 4th oil exporter globally), followed by gold, petroleum gas, telephone sets, diamonds and jewellery, and motor cars.
+Gold is also among the major imports, along with telephones, motor cars, and diamonds (data Comtrade for 2023).

 Source: World Trade Organisation (WTO) ; Latest available data